John Romita Sr.: Spider-Man

 The reason for the tryout was the growing estrangement between Spider-Man co-creators Stan Lee and Steve Ditko.
 When Ditko abruptly left Marvel after completing The Amazing Spider-Man #38 (July 1966), Lee gave Romita the assignment.
 This followed Romita's eight-issue Daredevil run, the cover of the subsequent issue #20 (September 1966), and an incidental Hulk and two Captain America stories (in Tales to Astonish #77, March 1966, and Tales of Suspense #76–77, April–May 1966, respectively).
-While Romita's depiction of Spider-Man would eventually become the company mascot and the definitive look to the general public, the artist had trepidations:
+The artist had trepidations:

 I was hoping against it, believe it or not.
 People laugh when I say this, but I did not want to do Spider-Man.
 I wanted to stay on Daredevil.
 The only reason I did Spider-Man was because Stan asked me and I felt that I should help out, like a good soldier.
 I never really felt comfortable on Spider-Man for years. ...
 I felt obliged to [mimic] Ditko because ...
 I was convinced, in my own mind, that he was going to come back in two or three issues. ...
 I couldn't believe that a guy would walk away from a successful book that was the second-highest seller at Marvel. ...
 After six months, when I realized it wasn't temporary, I finally stopped trying to [mimic] Ditko. ...
 I was doing these nine-panel pages and the thin line, and I was doing Peter Parker without any bone structure—just like Ditko was doing, I thought.

 Lee later commented that this transition in Romita's style actually worked out for the benefit of the series, as it gradually weaned readers off the Ditko look while ultimately allowing Romita to work in the style he most excelled at.
 Romita took over The Amazing Spider-Man with issue #39 (August 1966).
 His first inker on what would become Marvel's flagship series was Mike Esposito, who initially used the pseudonym "Mickey Demeo" to conceal from his regular employer, rival DC Comics, that he was moonlighting at Marvel.
 After three issues, Romita inked himself for issues #43–48 (November 1966 – May 1967), before Esposito returned—uncredited for issue #49 (June 1967), then as Mickey Demeo until finally taking credit under his own name with issue #56 (January 1968).
 Except for one issue (#65) inked by his successor, Jim Mooney, the Romita-Esposito team continued through issue #66 (November 1968), establishing the new look of Spider-Man.
 The Amazing Spider-Man had been Marvel's second-best-selling title at the time Romita began drawing it.
 Within a year, it overtook Fantastic Four to become the company's top seller.